Updates on Tuscan wineries to visit by Harry Fawkes, with an introduction by sommelier and wine writer Filippo Bartolotta...

 Other information around Montalcino

 Biondi Santi, Tenuta il Greppo, has changed its visiting policy and only takes bookings through trade partners.
 If you are in the UK, contact Liberty Wines and if you are visiting from the US, try Wilson Daniels.
-You might be lucky if you email email@example.com.
-If you do get in, then look out for the Biondi Santi, Tenuta il Greppo 1975, which made the Decanter hall of fame.
+You might be lucky if you email firstname.lastname@example.org.
+If you do get in, then look out for the Biondi Santi, Tenuta il Greppo 1975, one of Decanter’s Wine Legends.

 Style: IGT wines from an organic estate with stunning views from the enoteca.